QuintanaJulian/QuintanaJulian/README.md

 ### Hi there 👋
-I’m currently learnin MEAN and MERN
+- I´m a student from the UNLP (ATIC).
-And I´m also studying ATIC in the UNLP
+- I’m currently learning MEAN and MERN.
 <!--
 **QuintanaJulian/QuintanaJulian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.